 - The city of Glasgow provides an unbeatable location for the programme.
 Glasgow is home to a huge variety of theatres that produce and show a range from the experimental and risky, to the traditional and repertory, from canonical and new writing, to devised and physical performance.
-World leading venues include The Arches, the Citizens Theatre, Tramway and the Glue Factory.
+World leading venues include the Citizens Theatre, Tramway, Centre for Contemporary Art (CCA) and the Glue Factory.

 The programme is mostly comprised of optional courses, enabling you to create your own Masters programme.
 It also allows you to work in an interdisciplinary capacity, selecting courses from across the College of Arts, according to personal interests.
 The programme convenor will work with you to ensure a sensible portfolio of courses is constructed, according to your personal aims and objectives.

 Core teaching is delivered in two semesters, followed by an independent desk- or practice-based project.
 The Independent Research Project provides an opportunity for you to identify an area of interest and to create a research project that allows in-depth critical exploration of this.

 - Independent Research Project.

 You will undertake five optional courses which you will select from a pool of courses.
 Optional courses are updated each year, but may include: